Reda-1337/SEMSAR/README.md

 - **Structured Output**: Gemini API generates structured property recommendations in a consistent format
 - **Modern UI**: Built with Next.js and Tailwind CSS for a beautiful, responsive user experience
 - **Multi-step Form**: Easy-to-use preference collection form with a step-by-step interface
+- **Multilingual Support**: Full support for English, Arabic, and French throughout the platform

 ## Getting Started